syseleven/puppet-gitlab_ci_runner/REFERENCE.md

 Type: Ruby 4.x API

 Convert a data structure and output to TOML.
-This function requires the 'toml-rb' gem.

 #### Examples